I only remembered what I remember in my final piece in Paris and because of my trip to Paris.

 In my experience, there is absolutely no such thing as too much, wasted, or unnecessary knowledge.
 Everything connects, through metaphorical explanations of one topic using instances from another (think squares and rectangles; a square fulfils all the criteria to be a rectangle, but the opposite is not true), to more holistic and imaginative links, everything is connected.

 I cannot for the life of me remember where I read it, but I recently found out that ‘speculative job applications’ are a common and accepted practice in France.
-A mere few days later, a half french girl came to the desk of the LZ and asked me for what you might call it if you send a company your CV without them officially posting a position.
+A mere few days later, a half-French girl came to the desk of the Learning Zone where I work and asked me for what you might call it if you send a company your CV without them officially posting a position.
 I then not only knew the word – speculative – but also the cultural context to be able to tell her that is a far less common practice in the UK.

 From a recent example:

-- Student comes with a PDF file that will not print on the computers and the ‘media is not supported’.
+- A student comes with a PDF file that will not print on the computers and the ‘media is not supported’.

 - I open the file in Adobe Acrobat and lo and behold it is entirely blank.

 - Open the same file in Photoshop and the assets are all there but in front of a transparent background.